8 Top Brands on Social Media Customer Service: The Experiment

 action Take Action

-GAP’s response would have been perfect if they just were to split up the text into a few smaller paragraphs and made it more concise.
+GAP’s response would have been perfect if they just were to split up the text into a few smaller paragraphs and make it more concise.
 This may seem like an insignificant change, but getting a big block of text like this is off-putting because it takes more time to read and find the details we’re looking for.
 Be thorough, but create responses for the modern consumer who wants to quickly and easily get the details they need.

 Your social media responses to your customers should be to the point, short, and clear.